xaur/decred-news/guidelines.md

 * corporate contractors repos, e.g. [Raedah Group](https://github.com/raedahgroup)
 * individual developers repos, e.g. [matheusd](https://github.com/matheusd)
 * scan dev chats (optional)
 * ask the devs.
-The more updates we get directly from the devs, the better.
+The more updates we get directly from them, the better.

 What do we look for:

+* release notes
 * pull requests
 * commits
 * interesting conversations

-Stages in work lifecycle considered for reporting:
+Stages of work lifecycle considered for reporting:

 * work released in binaries or deployed to production sites
 * work released in source code (merged in master branches)